SilkMC/silk/fabrikmc-game/docs/Module.md

 # Module fabrikmc-game

 Several utilities not fitting for the core module.
-They can be useful for minigames, challenges and more - most likely on the server-side.
+They can be useful for mini-games, challenges and more - most likely on the server-side.

 ${dependencyNotice}

 # Package net.axay.fabrik.game.cooldown

-Functions for handling cooldowns for actions performed on or by entities, including players
+Functions for handling cooldown for actions performed on or by entities, including players

 # Package net.axay.fabrik.game.sideboard